On the classification of primitive ideals for complex classical Lie algebras, IV

-In particular, the proposition implies that $\T_1$ determines the left type of the pair $(\T_1, \T_2)$, allowing us to abuse terminology and speak of an individual domino tableau as being of a particular left type itself.
+In particular, the proposition implies that $\T_1$ determines the left type of the pair $(\T_1, \T_2)$, allowing us to abuse notation and speak of an individual domino tableau as being of a particular left type itself.
 It is clear that whether a domino tableau is of a particular left type can be determined by its first four dominos.
-Furthermore, it is easy to check that specifying a left type for a domino tableau in $\mathcal{T}_D(4)$ together with a compatible shape from 4.\ref{notation:shapes} determines the tableau itself uniquely.
-We exploit this in the following definition.
+Furthermore, it turns out that specifying a left type for a domino tableau in $\mathcal{T}_D(4)$ together with a compatible shape from 4.\ref{notation:shapes} determines the tableau itself uniquely.
+We make this explicit in the following definition.